 Low capital requirement: The capital required to set up private enterprises is usually very small, hence many private enterprises are in existence

-Favourable market: The availability of favourable market for finished goods makes the proliferation of small scale enterprises to flourish in many West African countries.
+Favourable market: The availability of favourable markets for finished goods makes the proliferation of small-scale enterprises flourish in many West African countries.

-High level of efficiency: The private enterprises are known to be more efficient and management than the public enterprises and these account for their large number in the economy.
+High level of efficiency: Private enterprises are known to be more efficient and managed than public enterprises and these account for their large number in the economy.

-Favourable legal environment: The enabling laws which govern the setting up F Private enterprises are quite favourable.
-This makes is easy and interesting for many entrepreneurs to go into private business.
+Favourable legal environment: The enabling laws which govern the setting up of Private enterprises are quite favourable.
+This makes it easy and interesting for many entrepreneurs to go into private business.

-Availability of credit facilities: The availability 0f credit facilities to private individuals enable them to set up private enterprises.
+Availability of credit facilities: The availability 0f credit facilities to private individuals enables them to set up private enterprises.

-Establishment of individual estates: The establishment of individual estates by government also encourages the proliferation of private enterprises in many West African countries.
+Establishment of individual estates: The establishment of individual estates by the government also encourages the proliferation of private enterprise in many West African countries.

-Existence of official corruption in public enterprises: The existence of official corruption in public enterprises discourages government from further investment in public enterprises, thereby giving way for the proliferation of private enterprises in many West African countries.
+Existence of official corruption in public enterprises: The existence of official corruption in public enterprises discourages the government from further investment in public enterprises, thereby giving way to the proliferation of private enterprises in many West African countries.

 PROBLEMS OF PRIVATE ENTERPRISES IN WEST AFRICA

-Many private enterprises are faced with the following problems.
+Many private enterprise are faced with the following problems.
 These are:

-Inadequate capital: The private enterprises do not have the adequate capital required to set up and run a large business outfit.
+Inadequate capital: Private enterprises do not have the adequate capital required to set up and run a large business outfit.

-Insufficient raw materials: Many private enterprises suffer from inadequate supply of raw materials necessary for maximum production.
+Insufficient raw materials: Many private enterprise suffer from an inadequate supply of raw materials necessary for maximum production.

-Inefficient management: Private enterprises generally do suffer from poor management because their owners who run the business may and may not have a good knowledge of the kind of production they are engaged in.
+Inefficient management: Private enterprises generally do suffer from poor management because the owners who run the business may or may not have a good knowledge of the kind of production they are engaged in.

-Poor power supply: Many private enterprises do not have regular power supply to their companies hence they have to generate their own power through generating sets, which increase cost of production.
+Poor power supply: Many private enterprise do not have regular power supply to their companies hence they have to generate their own power through generating sets, which increases the cost of production.

-Lack of specialisation: Lack of specialisation by owners of private enterprises leads to business failure as most of them are illiterates, who may not have any idea of what they are doing.
+Lack of specialisation: The lack of specialisation by owners of private enterprise leads to business failure as most of them are illiterates, who may not have any idea of what they are doing.

-Poor patronage: Private enterprise suffer from patronage partly because of low quality products and the high taste which consumers have for imported foreign goods.
+Poor patronage: Private enterprises suffer from patronage partly because of low-quality products and the high taste which consumers have for imported foreign goods.